FlowFuse/website/src/handbook/marketing/boilerplate.md

 ## About FlowFuse - 50 Words

-FlowFuse allows manufacturers to build bespoke, flexible, and resilient applications that drive business value and transformation.
+FlowFuse empowers manufacturers to build bespoke, flexible, and resilient applications that drive business value and transformation.
 FlowFuse and Node-RED provide a low-code platform that allows your engineers to quickly build applications that solve your business problems and also make it easy to adapt these applications in the future.

 ## About FlowFuse - 150 Words